 - Must be registered as a full-time student in the previous academic year and intending to return to school on a full-time basis in fall 2018.

 This is a full-time, 8-week paid position.
-The Edible Wild Plant Phone App Developer will be expected to maintain a regular work week from Ontario Nature’s Thunder Bay office.
+The Community Conservation Outreach Intern will be expected to maintain a regular work week from Ontario Nature’s Thunder Bay office, with some evening and weekend commitments.
 Please submit a resume, cover letter and three references in one document (Microsoft Word or Adobe PDF) to:

-The deadline for applications is May 18, 2018.
-Please only apply via email and include Edible Wild Plant Phone App Developer in the subject line.
+The deadline for applications is June 25, 2018.
+Please only apply via email and include Community Conservation Outreach Intern in the subject line.